 We are also able to calculate how much the estimated directions of the velocity and the intrinsic dipole deviate from the respective true values by using \eqref{eq:mean_sigma_theta}.
 These are the deviation angles of the velocity $\theta_\beta$ and of the intrinsic dipole $\theta_\mathrm{int}$.
 For this, we replace $d_\mathrm{kin}$ with $\beta$ and $\sigma_r^2$ with $3\CbetaSN/(4\pi)$ for the deviation angle of the velocity, and $d_\mathrm{kin}$ with the expected intrinsic dipole amplitude $d_\mathrm{int}$ and $\sigma_r^2$ with $3\CintSN/(4\pi)$ for the deviation angle of the intrinsic dipole.
 With this, one obtains expressions for the means and standard deviations of our estimators for the deviation angles

 which we do not repeat here.

 We have discussed the expected bias and precision of the estimators for our velocity and the intrinsic dipole regarding their amplitude and direction.
 All the results in this section only hold for a full sky coverage, but also make clear how to optimize the estimator for any sky coverage.
-Additionally, they serve as a model that can be fit and extrapolated to a larger number of sources for the results from partial sky coverages.
+Additionally, they serve as a model that can be fit and extrapolated to a larger number of sources for the results from partial sky coverages \ch{(see also beginning of \secref{s:statistics})}.
 We will come back to this when discussing the main results in \secref{s:results}.